histoire-dev/histoire/docs/reference/components-vue3.md

 ### `icon`

-An [Iconify id](https://icones.js.org/) to customize the story icon in the tree.
+An [Iconify id](https://icones.js.org/) to customize the variant icon in the UI.

 ```vue
 <template>